Hiring employees is a key way to grow your business. But, don’t neglect the value of an intern. Here’s how to hire an intern for your small business.

 Hire Interns Interested In Your Field

-Related interest can often lead to higher performance levels; workers who enjoy their duties tend to execute with greater enthusiasm.
+Related interest can often lead to higher performance levels.
+Workers who enjoy their duties tend to execute with greater enthusiasm.
 Passion yields positive results.

-Beyond credentials reflected on a resume, recommendation letters can help employers identify other important traits that lead to workplace success.
+Recommendation letters can help employers identify other important traits that lead to workplace success.